amagerard/amagerard/README.md

 Freeradius 3.2.2 is an authentication server with  mysql, ldap or Windows Active Directory.
 [Go to Freeradius](../../../Freeradius/wiki/01Freeradius)
-Currently wikijs is unavailable.
-Soon wikijs and xwiki.

 Wikijs, the most powerful and extensible open source Wiki software.
 Markdown is a lightweight markup language with plain text formatting syntax.
 It's the de-facto syntax for writing documentation on major code repositories such as GitHub.

+Xwiki, is an open source collaborative platform and wiki written in Java.

 [Go to Wiki](../../../Wiki/wiki/home)

 Gerard Amailland (2023).